Black cumin (Nigella sativa) has exceptional beneficial properties, which make it one of the most powerful known medicinal plants.

 Doctors of Egyptian pharaohs used these seeds after heavy feast to calm disturbed stomachs.

-They used this seed to treat headaches
+They used this seed to treat headaches, toothaches, colds and infections.

 At the present time, it is performed hundreds of studies of black cumin seeds that have determined the following: this seed helps the general resistance to disease by stimulating the production of bone marrow, natural interferon and immune system cells.